 The Airmen's Stories - P/O W M L Fiske

-William Meade Lindsley Fiske III was born on 4th June 1911 in Brooklyn, New York, the son of a wealthy banking family whose ancestors had gone to America from Suffolk in the seventeenth century.
+William Meade Lindsley Fiske III was born on 4th June 1911 in Chicago, the son of a wealthy banking family whose ancestors had gone to America from Suffolk in the seventeenth century.

-Golf was another major interest and this added to what we would now call his 'celebrity status' as he travelled to and from tournaments in his British Racing green 8-litre Bentley.
+Golf was another major interest and this added to what we would now call his 'celebrity status' as he travelled to and from tournaments in his British Racing green 4.5-litre Bentley (below).